afcarl/fss17/lect01.md

 Six introductions, the last one actually has engineering principles.

-The rest are "just" poetry, thigns I need to get out of my system.
+The rest are "just" poetry, things I need to get out of my system.

 ## Beyond Magic